 Bee Research Laboratory, Agricultural Research Service, USDA.
 American Foulbrood Disease.

 Feldlaufer MF.
 Honey Bees Get a New Antibiotic, in Science Update.
 Agricultural Research.
 July 2006.

 Ritter W and Akratanakul P. Honey bee diseases and pests: a practical guide, 2006.
-FAO9 Agricultural and Food Engineering Technical Report 4.
+FAO (Food and Agriculture Organization of the United Nations) Agricultural and Food Engineering Technical Report 4.
 ISSN 1814-1137.
+November 2006.

 MAAREC.
 Bee Diseases & Their Control .
 MAAREC Publication 4.9.
 Revised November 2005.

 1The number of bees in a typical size honey bee colony and the amount of pollen a colony collects per year vary between references.
 The source for this sentence is The Benefits of Pollen to Honey Bees by Ellis A, Ellis J, O’Malley M, et al. Entomology and Nematology Department, Florida Cooperative Extension, Institute of Food and Agricultural Sciences, University of Florida.
 Publication #ENY152.
 Original publication date September 2010.

 2The European honey bee is also called the common or western honey bee.

 3The number of eggs a queen can lay in one day varies between references.
 The source for this sentence is the Mid-Atlantic Apiculture Research and Extensive Consortium (MAAREC) Web page, The Colony and Its Organization.

 4Originally classified in the genus Bacillus, Paenibacillus was reclassified as a separate genus in 1993.